Sources of Occupational Burn Injuries

 When a certain job involves electrical equipment, hot surfaces, or hazardous substances, it is very important for workers and employers alike to take the necessary safety precautions.

 Let us help you work to receive the benefits that you are due under state law for your occupational injury.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at 919-851-3311.